ZenderB3D/pp_docs/docs/Create/templatemode.md

 **Additional information**
 You may notice some piston rods come with mounts or decorative pieces like thread.
 These rods serve a secondary purpose and are intended for side mounted pistons.

+**Type names should be one word long, without whitespaces and/or underscores (underscores are used as separators.)**